SmileiPIC/Smilei/doc/Sphinx/parallelization.rst

 ---------------

 For high performance, :program:`Smilei` makes complex use of parallel computing, and it is important to understand the basics of this technology.
+Parallel simply means that many processors can run the simulation at the same time, but there is much more than that.

 ----